IBM/slack-wrench/packages/bolt-interactions/README.md

 });
 ```

 Starts a new flow and sets the initial state.
+You can also pass an optional `instanceId`.

 Arguments:

-- `initialState`: The starting state of the flow.
+- `initialState` **(any)**: The starting state of the flow.
 Flow middleware will get this value whenever they're called.
+- `instanceUd` **(string) Optional**: If you have an instance id that you want to use, otherwise it will be generated with `InteractionFlow.interactionIdGenerator`

 Returns:
 The [flow context](#flow-context)